eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 {% cite lkd -l 241-2 %}

-The majority of allocations in the kernel use the `GFP_KERNEL` flag.
-"The resulting allocation is a normal priority allocation that might sleep".
-This flag can only be used from process context, because it might block {% cite lkd -l 242 %}.
+The majority of allocations in the kernel use the `GFP_KERNEL` flag which creates a normal priority memory allocation that might sleep (thus it must only be used when it's safe to sleep) {% cite lkd -l 242 %}.

-Memory allocated with `kmalloc()` should be freed with `kfree()`.

-A alternative to `kmalloc()` is `vmalloc()`.
-While `kmalloc()` returns a pointer to a chunk of contiguous physical and virtual memory, `vmalloc()` only guarantees contiguous virtual memory. `vmalloc()` updates page tables to ensure that the memory block it returns is virtually contiguous {% cite lkd -l 244 %}.

-## Slab layer
+## Slab allocation

-The slab layer is an abstraction to make free lists more efficient.

-A free list is a block of pre-allocated memory that is used to allocate memory from for objects in the future.
-When the data is no longer needed, it's returned to the free list rather than deallocating {% cite lkd -l 245 %}.

-The problem with free lists in the kernel is that there isn't any global control.
-If memory is low then there is no way for the kernel to communicate with the free lists in order to free some of their cached memory.
-The slab layer solves this problem {% cite lkd -l 245 %}.

-The slab layer follows several tenets:

-- Frequently used data structures tend to be allocated and freed often, so cache them.
-- Cached free lists avoid fragmentation because they are arranged contiguously.
-- Free lists improve performance during frequent allocation and deallocation.
-- The allocator can make more intelligent decisions if it's aware of object size, page size, and total cache size.
-- Allocations on SMP can be made without a lock if cache is per-processor.
-- Allocator can fulfill allocations from same node as requester if allocator is NUMA aware.
-- Coloring can be used to prevent multiple objects from mapping to the same cache line.

-{% cite lkd -l 246 %}
+**Slab allocation** is a mechanism for efficient memory allocation of objects.
+Slab allocation reduces memory fragmentation compared to earlier approaches {% cite lkd -l 246 %}.

-The slab layer divides objects into groups called caches.
-Each cache stores a different object.
-For example, one cache is for `task_struct` structs, and another for `inode` structs. `kmalloc()` is built on top of the slab allocator using general purpose caches {% cite lkd -l 246 %}.
+In the kernel, a slab allocator divides objects into groups called caches.
+Each cache stores a different object (e.g., one cache for `task_struct` structs, another for `inode` structs) {% cite lkd -l 246 %}.

 Caches are divided into slabs.
-Slabs can consist of multiple contiguous pages, although normally they are only a single page {% cite lkd -l 246 %}.

-Each slab contains a number of objects (the data structure that's being cached).
+A **Slab** consists of one or more contiguous pages that contains a number of objects of the data structure that's being cached {% cite lkd -l 246 %}.

 A slab is in one of three states: full, partial, or empty.
 When the kernel requests a new object, the request is satisfied by a partial slab if one exists, otherwise an empty slab is used {% cite lkd -l 246 %}.

-Take the `inode` structure.
-An `inode` is a filesystem structure that represents a disk inode, and is allocated by the slab allocated {% cite lkd -l 247 %}.

-An `inode` is allocated from the `inode_cachep` cache (this is the standard naming convention).
-The cache is made up from many slabs, and each slab contains as many inode objects as can fit.
-When the kernel requests a new `inode` object, the slab allocator returns a pointer to an already allocated, but currently unused structure from a partial slab if one exists, or an empty slab if one does not.
-When the kernel is finished with the inode, the slab allocator will mark the object as free.

 <figure>
   <img src="{{site.baseurl}}/assets/img/operating-systems/linux/memory-management/slab-cache.svg" alt="">
   <figcaption><h4>Figure: The relationship between caches, slabs, and objects {% cite lkd -l 247 %}</h4></figcaption>
 </figure>

-A cache is represented with a `kmem_cache` structure.
-The structure contains three lists stored inside a `kmem_list3` structure: `slabs_full`, `slabs_partial`, and `slabs_empty`.
-The list contains all slabs associated with the cache.
+A cache is represented with the `kmem_cache` struct. `kmem_cache` contains three slab lists stored inside a `kmem_list3` struct: `slabs_full`, `slabs_partial`, and `slabs_empty`.

 A `slab` struct represents a slab: